Rikarin/Trinix/README.md

 # Trinix (REWRITE ME PLS)#
 Trinix is a hobby operating system written from scratch.
-OS is written in D (http://www.dlang.org/) and asm (NASM).
-It means OS is fully OOP.
-For now only 64-bit is supported.
-Development began one beautiful day in January and continues to this day.
-We have a framework based on .NET-like classes, interfaces and other .NET things.
+OS is written in D language.
+Based on OOP standards cuz POSIX is shit.
+Only 64-bit CPU is, was and will be supported.
+Development began one beautiful day in January 3 years ago.
+We had (we dont have it now lol) a framework based on .NET-like conventions but better.

-(Sorry for bad english)

 # Community #
+You can join us.
+Just fork, innovate and pull back.

-If you have any questions or feedback, you can contact me on IRC: `#Trinix` on `Freenode`.
+If you have any questions or feedback, contact me on IRC: `#Trinix` on `Freenode`.
+Or via mail satoshi@gshost.eu

 # How to build #
-* Install dmd, nasm, ld, gcc, qemu and other needed stuff.
+* CentOS:
+* yum update && yum groupinstall "Development tools"
-* Build druntime `make runtime`
+* Build cross-compiler `make -C Externals/CrossCompiler all`
+* Build druntime.
+TODO
-* Build the OS `make debug`
+* Build OS.
+TODO
 * Have a fun!
+TODO LOL

 # Features #
 * GRUB Multiboot 2 bootloader
 * GDT, IDT, TSS tables for 64-bit mode
-* ACPI driver
+* ACPI driver -NOPE
-* LocalAPIC, IOAPIC drivers with multiprocessor configuration
+* LocalAPIC, IOAPIC drivers with multiprocessor configuration -NOPE
 * Cache info from CPU
-* Basic timer based on APIC
+* Basic timer based on APIC -NOPE
 * PML4 Paging where every process has its own page table (needs to be fixed up)
 * Memory manager for physical address & HEAP
-* Dynamic syscalls database with syscall/sysret handler
+* Dynamic syscalls database with syscall/sysret handler -Object Manager/Handles
 * VFS manager with `proc`, `dev`, `tmp` filesystems for kernel operations.
 Basic `dev` devices like null, zero, ttyS, random and pipes
 * Asynchronous singls where signals are processed only by first thread of every process
 * Multitasking where `Process` is only a group of `Threads` with the same things as are paging directory, file descriptors, signal handlers, etc.